 - 6-5: WBSD reported that there is generally sufficient collection capacity to serve existing demand; however, some basins are at capacity.
 Because the District's Master Plan is almost 10 years old and many improvements have been made since the hydraulic assessment was conducted, it is unclear the degree to which flows are at or nearing capacity and which segments are most impacted.
 The District is compiling a new Master Plan in 2022 to identify existing conditions after capital improvements, any areas of concern, and capital projects to address these areas. - 6-6: Similarly, because WBSD's flow projections are outdated it is unclear what infrastructure needs are necessary to meet projected demand.
-The 2022 Master Plan is anticipated to provide up-to-date flow projections and recommended capital improvements to meet future demand.
+The Master Plan Update in 2023 is anticipated to provide up-to-date flow projections and recommended capital improvements to meet future demand and serve as a planning tool for the next 10 years to 2033.
+The new master plan will consider the prior pipeline replacement and rehabilitation work and will include a new hydraulic model study.
+432